OpenWebslides/documentation/source/index.html.md

 # Introduction

 Welcome to the Open Webslides documentation!

-These documentation pages were created with [Slate](https://github.com/tripit/slate).
+This website documents the installation, use and API of the Open Webslides platform.

+## Overview

+The Open Webslides API is based on the JSON-API specification version 1.0.
+Under certain conditions, the API deviates from the spec or adds its own implementation when a procedure is not described in the specification, such as uploading binary files.

 # Authentication